UMass-Rescue/RescueBox/src/image-similarity/README.md

 ### Example

-**Image:** A photo with a person wearing a company logo shirt, standing in front of a building.
+**Query image:** A photo with a person wearing a company logo shirt, standing in front of a building.

-**Anonymization ON:** The person and the logo are both blacked out.
-The search finds similar images based on the building, background, and layout — not based on who the person is or what logo appears.
+**Anonymization ON:** The person and the logo are blacked out in the query image.
+The same blackout is also applied to all images in the folder being searched.
+The search then finds similar images based on the building, background, and layout — not based on who the person is or what logo appears.

 **Result:** Other photos of the same building or similar scenes are returned, regardless of who is in them.